 Various large UK media has repeated some rather extreme claims about me.
 In particular, they claim that I’m a Nazi and pedophile apologist.
 Neither are true, and never were true.
-The main person behind the claims is a schizophrenic stalker who has a long history of obsessively stalking people.
+The main person behind the claims is a schizophrenic recluse who has a long history of obsessively stalking and calling people pedophiles.

 To understand the situation, one has to learn about a certain person named Oliver D. Smith, and a website called Rationalwiki (RW).
 RW is a snarky version of Wikipedia with looser standards of evidence (often none), and a very heavy left-wing slant.
 The website looks like Wikipedia, so many people think it is Wikipedia, not realizing that there are many Wiki projects on the internet.
 Much of the content on RW is quite decent, but the site’s leadership gives free reigns to a small group of vicious individuals to basically use the website’s prominent Google position to defame people they dislike.
 At some point, an individual named Oliver D. Smith started using this site, and creating pages on persons he dislikes.
 He is quite explicit about this strategy: